dscott3d/dev/tech_test/readme.md

 This can be overridden using:<br>
 `python src/commandline.py -i <path to your file> -o <chosen exported file path>`

+The tool will manage the data, and can convert to any format, eg:<br>
+- txt > txt<br>
+- txt > json<br>
+- json > txt<br>
+- json > json<br>

+The sample data shows good and bad examples.
+The text files should contain one entry per line, with comma separation.
+No header line needed.
+The Json file should contain a name, address and phone for each entry.

 To run the tests, use the following:<br>
 `python -m unittest discover`